-Tip #1: Choose a strong password
+1. Choose a strong password

-Cyber criminals gain access to victims accounts or data through social engineering.
-That’s because many of us naturally choose a password that personally relates to our lives.
+Cyber criminals can gain access to accounts or data through social engineering.
+This is because many of us naturally choose a password that personally relates to our lives.
 These types of passwords are easy for your friends and coworkers to guess, and something that cyber criminals may be able to find with some social media research.

 Hackers can also crack passwords through brute force, using tools that guess many combinations at once.
-Using passwords that are at least 12 characters long and have a combination of letters, numbers and other characters can help make your passwords more difficult to crack.
+Using passwords that are at least 12 characters long and have a combination of letters, numbers, and other characters can help make your passwords more difficult to crack.

-Tip #2: Create a password you’ll remember
+2. Create a password you’ll remember

-If you want to create a password that’s easy to remember, but hard to guess, try creating a password out of a phrase.
+If you want to create a password that’s easy to remember but hard to guess, try creating a password out of a phrase.
 Take a phrase that has meaning to you and use the first letter of each word to create the unique password.
-For example, the phrase “My dog is an 8 year old black labrador retriever named Barkley!” would become the password “Mdia8yoblrnB!”
+For example, the phrase “My dog is an 8-year-old black labrador retriever named Barkley!” would become the password “Mdia8yoblrnB!”

-Tip #3: Use different passwords and change them often
+3. Use different passwords and change them often

 Having a strong password that you’ll remember is the easy part.
-The hard part is creating unique and strong passwords for all of your different online accounts.
+The hard part is creating unique and strong passwords for each of your different online accounts.
 If you use the same password for multiple online accounts, you’re putting yourself at risk (especially if you’re using the same password for your social media accounts as you are for online banking).

-Tip #4: Be aware of password save features
+4. Be aware of password save features

 Having a strong password means nothing if you’re leaving your login information saved for your favourite websites.
 Most websites allow you to save your login credentials or automatically log in so that you don’t have to enter your username and password every time you visit.

-Tip #5: Be careful with password retrieval questions
+5. Be careful with password retrieval questions

 Questions like “where did you go to school?”, “where were you born?” or “what is your mother’s maiden name?” are easy to answer.
 They’re also relatively easy for cyber criminals to discover with a little social media research.
 If they can successfully answer these security questions, they could potentially reset your passwords and hijack your accounts.

 When creating answers for security questions, try to come up with your own question rather than using the standard questions.
 That way you can use a question and answer that only you would know.